HydroModPy/HydroModPy/docs/developers/calibration_guide.md

 - `catalog.best(project, metric)` gives you a `Run` object for the best promoted trial across sessions matching `project`.

-### b) Figures — Display registry
+### b) Figures via le registre display

 Six named figures ship with HydroModPy.
 Each implements the `Figure` protocol and is registered in `hydromodpy/display/figures/__init__.py`.

-- `calibration_convergence` — best-so-far objective vs iteration.
+- `calibration_convergence`: best-so-far objective vs iteration.
-- `calibration_trace` — parallel plots of every parameter + objective
+- `calibration_trace`: parallel plots of every parameter + objective
   across iterations.
-- `calibration_landscape` — 2D scatter of any pair of parameters
+- `calibration_landscape`: 2D scatter of any pair of parameters
   coloured by objective value.
-- `calibration_posterior` — marginal histograms per parameter.
+- `calibration_posterior`: marginal histograms per parameter.
-- `calibration_objective_surface` — interpolated NSE surface over any
+- `calibration_objective_surface`: interpolated NSE surface over any 2-parameter slice.
-  2-parameter slice.
-- `calibration_pairplot` — pairwise grid of scatter + histograms.
+- `calibration_pairplot`: pairwise grid of scatter + histograms.

 Render one figure at a time from the CLI (the session id is printed on stderr during `hmp run`):